Common Objections to UBI—And Why They Don’t Hold Up

 “People will be harder to win over.”
 Our convoluted approach to poverty is a steep price to pay, but it’s true that you can use it to win someone to faith or a political position.
 Or at least get them to say they’ve been won.
 But isn’t it better to feed the belly and then win them through the heart and mind?
 UBI is cheaper, and it creates minds that are still reachable, just less manipulable.
 We don’t want drones, we want debate.
 UBI doesn’t spoil—it sharpens.

 “The rich shouldn’t get it too.”
 Why pay millionaires?
-It feels wrong—cash to folks who don’t need it.
-But universality’s the magic: no forms, no stigma.
+It feels wrong—giving cash to folks who don’t need it.
+But universality is magic: no forms, no stigma.
+We have a progressive tax system, at least in theory, and should be able to claw it back from those who don’t need it.
 Alaska gives every resident a check—poverty drops, no resentment.
 Means-testing is a trap—$50 billion yearly on welfare admin alone.
-Tax it back from the rich—progressive rates claw it easy.
-The point’s not fairness in every dollar; it’s a system that works.
-Everyone’s in, no one’s out—simplicity beats nitpicking.
-Rich or poor, you’re a player, not a beggar.

 “We’ve tried this already, and it doesn’t work.”
 Look into the trials more closely.
 Based on a wide variety of metrics of wellbeing, the trials tell a really good story.
 There is, however, one metric you need to be careful with: paid work hours.
 If the trial is an honest implementation of UBI, you might find paid work hours decreasing in special cases, like moms choosing to care for kids or young people staying in school longer.
 Some negative income tax rate trials show a larger decrease in hours worked, but these generally involve benefits that are phased out quickly as earnings increase.
 This creates a strong disincentive to work.
 True UBI doesn’t involve such a disincentive.
 But more importantly, we need to make sure we measure what matters.
 Societal contribution and paid work are not the same thing.